kura-labs-org/3_TIER_ASGMT/README.md

 </html>

-4. Choose 'Template is ready', 'Upload a template file' and click 'Choose file' to upload your yaml file with the VPC template:
+4. Choose "Template is ready", "Upload a template file" and click "Choose file" to upload your yaml file with the VPC template:
 <html>
      <h1>
         <img style="float: center;" src=/3tierpictures/task1/VPC/3.png width="1000" />